 A home office might be classed as incidental, if it is only used occasionally, but if it is your regular place of work, the use would be considered as ancillary and require consent.

-Conditions of creating an annexe under permitted development
+Conditions of building an annexe under permitted development

 - The total area of ground around the house covered by additional buildings must not exceed 50 per cent (excluding the original house).